The Toughest of Glass Ceilings

-Out of 500 S&P 500 companies what’s a reasonable percentage to be led by a female CEO?
+Take it from an executive compensation attorney – women’s struggle for fairness in the workplace is not yet behind them.
+Especially for female c-level executives.
+Out of 500 S&P 500 companies, what is a reasonable percentage of those with a female CEO?
 50%, 45%, 33 1/3%?
 Currently there are only 25 female CEOs of S&P 500 companies–a paltry 5%.
 Certainly, there are more than 25 female executives throughout the U.S. qualified to lead S&P 500 companies.

 Given women’s tremendous accomplishments around the world from being rulers of the economic juggernaut of Europe (Germany), the financial center of the world (Britain) and the world’s second most populated country (India), so many forget that in 2019 female executives in the U.S. face strong institutional barriers to fair executive compensation and the toughest of glass ceilings.

-Such gender discrimination and pay equality laws protect women’s rights and assist them in obtaining fair executive compensation because companies who violate these laws are at risk for expensive lawsuits, paying substantial monetary damages and suffering significant reputational injury.
+Such gender discrimination and pay equality laws protect women’s rights and assist them in obtaining fair executive compensation.
+Companies who violate these laws are at risk for expensive lawsuits, paying substantial monetary damages and suffering significant injury to their reputation.
 Hopefully, these employment laws will soon lead to an even playing field for female executives throughout the U.S.

 An Executive Compensation Attorney Can Help

 If you need an executive compensation attorney, contact Rogge Dunn Group.
 Our seasoned attorneys have the expertise, the enthusiasm, and the business-oriented approach required to win cases and ensure fair compensation for female executives.